binance/binance-spot-api-docs/user-data-stream.md

-  "C": "",                       // Original client order ID; This is the ID of the order being canceled "x": "NEW",                    // Current execution type "X": "NEW",                    // Current order status "r": "NONE",                   // Order reject reason; will be an error code.
+  "C": "",                       // Original client order ID; This is the ID of the order being canceled "x": "NEW",                    // Current execution type "X": "NEW",                    // Current order status "r": "NONE",                   // Order reject reason; Please see Order Reject Reason (below) for more information.
   "i": 4293153,                  // Order ID
   "l": "0.00000000",             // Last executed quantity
   "z": "0.00000000",             // Cumulative filled quantity